Call for Papers

 PDF Version

-Paper Submission: Authors are invited to submit Special Session proposals by preparing a manuscript that should include:
+Special Session Submission Process: Authors are invited to submit Special Session proposals by preparing a manuscript that should include:

-• Special Session title
+• Title of the Special Session

 Special session proposal due ,